Power Rankings: Which AL power is No. 1 this week?

-It's more of the same at the top of the rankings, with the Houston Astros, New York Yankees, Boston Red Sox and Chicago Cubs hanging on to the top three spots.
+It's more of the same at the top of the rankings, with the Houston Astros, New York Yankees, Boston Red Sox and Chicago Cubs hanging on to the top spots.
 Houston picked up four first-place votes, with Boston picking up the other one.

 Elsewhere in the top 10, the Milwaukee Brewers moved up two spots into the top five and the red-hot Cleveland Indians jumped four places to No. 6.
 With another week like this, the Indians are going to be pushing the Astros, Yankees and Red Sox at the top of the American League.
 The only new team to enter the top 10 is the Arizona Diamondbacks (No. 8), with the Washington Nationals dropping out.